 Baby thrush – Failed over the counter treatment

-Patients/parents of children who did not respond to the treatment with over the counter Datarin gel (7 days), should contact their GP for an advice.
+Patients/parents of children who did not respond to the treatment with over-the-counter Daktarin gel (7 days), should contact their GP for advice.

 Alternative options for baby thrush treatment over the counter

 Miconazole oral gel (Daktarin Oral Gel) is the only over-the-counter antifungal medicine.
 No alternative products/drugs can be purchased for the treatment of oral thrush in babies.